kolehiyolo/juppy-test/COMMIT.md

-Show product variant swatches
+Show product variant image and hover
-- Alright now we can actually fetch variant data, including custom fields
-- I had to change the variant "name" property to be "title" as that's the official label
+- Tested by switching the order of the variants in the product manager
+- This for now only shows the first variant by default
+- Took a while to figure out how to properly fetch the data and assign to a variable